BitcoinDesign/Guide/guide/case-studies/wallet-selector.md

 ## Beyond URI schemes

 There are several other techniques for websites and applications to communicate with each other.
-Each has its own use cases, benefits and limitations.
+Each has its own use cases, benefits, and limitations.

 ### [Web Share API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Share_API#)

-Allows websites to prompt a share mechanism provided by the operating system.
-Supports sharing of URLs, text, and files.
+The Web Share API allows websites to prompt a share mechanism provided by the operating system.
+It supports the sharing of URLs, text, and files.
 The benefit is that the operating system can show an array of applications for the user to choose from, based on what is installed and prior usage.

 ### Share sheets

-As described above, operating systems provide UIs for letting users choose with applications to send shared information to.
+As described above, operating systems provide UIs to let users choose which applications to send shared information to.
 - [Activity views](https://developer.apple.com/design/human-interface-guidelines/activity-views#app-top) (Apple operating systems)
 - [Android sharesheet](https://developer.android.com/training/sharing/send)

 ### Browser extensions

 Browser extensions can inject code into websites to simplify sharing.
-This mechanism is also generally described in the [Sign in with bitcoin page]({{ '/guide/resources' | relative_url }}).
+This mechanism is also generally described in the [Sign in with bitcoin page]({{ '/guide/how-it-works/sign-in-with-bitcoin/' | relative_url }}).
 - [Safari app extensions](https://developer.apple.com/documentation/safariservices/safari_app_extensions/building_a_safari_app_extension)
 - [Firefox addons](https://addons.mozilla.org/en-US/developers/)
 - [Chrome extensions](https://developer.chrome.com/docs/extensions/)